Elevate Your HR Career with an Online Master’s in Labor & Employment Law

 Investigating, Mediating and Arbitrating Employee Complaints (2 credits)

-Students will apply knowledge gained from the lecture presentations and readings to analyz hypothetical situations involving employee complaints.
+Students will apply knowledge gained from the lecture presentations and readings to analyze hypothetical situations involving employee complaints.
 These hypothetical scenarios will be built upon each week, giving students the opportunity to guide fictional companies all the way through the investigative process, including EEOC investigations, mediation and arbitration.
 Heavy emphasis will be placed on studying and understanding the arbitration process in particular.

 “Students want to come to Tulane because we help them become experts, visionary professionals, legal translators, and frontline policymakers.
 We are the place to be and we have the people that matter.”